klaasnicolaas/Student-homeassistant-config/README.md

 # Make a Student Home 🏠 -> Smart 💡

 You are probably wondering, what is Home Assistant!?
-Well Home Assistant is a home automation platform running on Python 3.
+Well, Home Assistant is a home automation platform running on Python 3.
 It is able to track and control all devices at home and offers a platform for automating control.

 ## Story